-Dr. Hines’ current research interests focuses primarily in the area of mental health and substance use among adolescents.
+Dr. Hines’ current research interests focuses primarily in the area of mental health and substance use among adolescents and adults.
 She has presented at several conferences at both the Virginia Counselors Association Annual Conference and Apple Valley Counselors Association.

 Hines, M. L. (2021).
 A Morning with Dialectical Behavior Therapy (DBT) and the Skills for Building a Life Worth Living.